 1. Suicidal thoughts or actions:

-- Mirtazapine Tablets and other antidepressant medicines may increase suicidal thoughts or actions in some children, teenagers, or young adults within the first few months of treatment or when the dose is changed.
+- Mirtazapine Tablets, USP and other antidepressant medicines may increase suicidal thoughts or actions in some children, teenagers, or young adults within the first few months of treatment or when the dose is changed.

 - Depression or other serious mental illnesses are the most important causes of suicidal thoughts or actions.